-According to the information collected, two teachers (A and B) responded to the first question by stating that one of the of their foreign goals language instruction help students is communicate fluently in the target Effective Communicative language.
-Language Teaching (CLT) is a general approach to speaking and writing utilised to achieve the goal of learning a second language.
+According to the information collected, two teachers (A and B) responded to the first question by stating that one of the goals of their foreign language instruction is help students to communicate fluently in the target language.
+Effective Communicative Language Teaching (CLT) is a general approach to speaking and writing utilised to achieve the goal of learning a second language.
 However, they also included grammar to help pupils improve their communication skills.
 The opinions of the other three teachers (C, D, and E) differed.
 They claim that their approach to teaching differs significantly from that of the others and consists of listening, speaking, reading, and writing.

 Therefore, they primarily focus on the L2's listening phase.
 During this phase, a student develops an ear that effectively understands and responds to what is spoken in the second language.
 Milestone is the initial stage.
-If it is accomplished, the professors claim that other phases the will he more straightforward for the students to complete.
+If it is accomplished, the professors claim that the other phases will be more straightforward for the students to complete.

-Language instructors in underdeveloped nations pedagogies must create appropriate for their students' learning styles and cultural norms (Canagarajah, 2002).
-If learners view the culture of the essential target language as an component of L2, the study examines English instruction as a foreign language in Pakistan.
+Language instructors in underdeveloped nations must create pedagogies appropriate for their students' learning styles and cultural norms (Canagarajah, 2002).
+If learners view the culture of the target language an essential as component of L2, the study examines English instruction as a foreign language in Pakistan.
 Here, we have the solution to our second query; as per the teachers, the objectives of better L2 acquisition, with high pronunciation and fluency, can be attained by engaging the students in activities related to the culture of the target language.
 According to Panhwar et al. (2017), every classroom is generally a promising environment for combining classroom learning with real-world experiences.
 Therefore, L1 usage in an ETFL classroom needs to be kept to a minimum.